JasonM2396/GAME2338/webtestingtools.md

    * Create robust, browser-based regression automation suites and tests

 ## Does this tool do any test case storage?
+The playback tool that comes with Selenium allows for storing test cases and tests, to be distrubuted to the developers to see if everything works as intended.

 # 3. Zephyr